dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateProcedure.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # CREATE PROCEDURE

-The `CREATE PROCEDURE` statement allows you to create Java procedures, which you can then call using the `CALL PROCEDURE` statement.
+The `CREATE PROCEDURE` statement allows you to create Java or Python procedures, which you can then call using the `CALL PROCEDURE` statement.

 For details on how Splice Machine matches procedures to Java methods,